 There will be opportunities to participate in discussions with clear links to the curriculum, a delegate pack, and access to additional online resources/suggestions for further reading.
 You can access the reading list here.

-If you want to attend and support your #TeamMDX academics, book your free place here.
+If you want to attend, book your free place here.